Irritation from Natural Deodorant? Here's What to Do About It

 - Avoid wearing tight clothes to allow your underarms to breathe.

-- Spritz your pits with our anti-bacterial, anti-fungal + anti-viral Everything Spray.
+- Spritz your pits with our Everything Spray for anti-bacterial, anti-fungal + anti-viral properties.

-- And of course, if your rash isn’t clearing up you may want to seek medical care.
+And, of course, if your rash isn’t clearing up after these steps, you may want to seek medical care.
 Though there’s one more common concern to address when it comes to underarm rash.

 Here are some tips to help make the transition to natural deodorant even more smooth...